dpghazi-zz/weather-trends-analysis/README.md

 # Weather Trends Analysis
 ## Project Description
 * Analyzing local and global temperature data using Python, SQL, and Google Sheets.
-In this project, I compared the temperature trends of Long Beach to the overall global temperature trends.
+In this project, I compared the temperature trends of Long Beach, CA to the overall global temperature trends.

 ### Overview
   - Executed SQL queries to retrieve and edit/store data